devops-ams/devops-foundation/index.md

 # What is Stichting DevOps Foundation

-Stichting DevOps Foundation is the financial and legal non-profit entity (Stichting) behind devopsdays Amsterdam, the DevOpsAmsterdam meetup group, and the 10th anniversary of DevOpsDays Ghent (2019).
+Stichting DevOps Foundation is the financial and legal non-profit entity (Stichting) behind devopsdays Amsterdam, the DevOpsAmsterdam meetup group, the 10th anniversary of DevOpsDays Ghent (2019), and devopsdays Eindhoven.

 ## Legal & Financial Details